 Requiring MFA for all users is also a step to protect against MFA Notification Fatigue attacks.

-A powerful defense against these attacks is FIDO2.
-FIDO2 is an open industry standard that enables secure passwordless, or multi-factor authentication using cryptography.
+A powerful defense against these attacks is FIDO2 (Fast IDentity Online 2), an open industry standard that enables secure passwordless or multi-factor authentication using cryptography.

-A hardware security key (like those from various manufacturers) is a physical device that uses the FIDO2 standard.
+A hardware security key, available from various manufacturers, is a physical device that uses the FIDO2 standard.
 A popular brand is YubiKey:

 FIDO2 prevents MFA bombing attacks by removing push notifications and requiring physical interaction with a hardware device by the user for authentication.